 Digestive enzymes

 If you are breaking a fast longer than 72 hours, taking a broad-spectrum digestive enzyme supplement (containing lipase, amylase, and protease) with your first solid meal can prevent "gastric dumping" and bloating.
+These enzymes act as a bridge while your pancreas ramps endogenous production back up.

 Probiotics